 However, posting on social media can put your case in jeopardy, and you should rather about sharing any details of the lawsuit, even after the case is settled.
 The liable party may use your posts against you and claim defamation and slander as the lawsuit is in its early stages, which is why it’s best to avoid social media altogether.

 Delaying or neglecting medical treatment.

 Medical treatment is crucial after a personal injury.
 Delaying medical treatment or neglecting it altogether will have your claim rejected as you won’t have any medical proof of the injury.
 What’s more, only going for an initial checkup and neglecting follow-up appointments as recommended by your doctor will also put your case in jeopardy.

 Leaving important evidence out of your case.

 Any information about your case is essential.
 Instead of deciding to disregard more minor details, you should use every bit of evidence you have to strengthen your case.
+This includes the official police report.
+If the incident happens in TX, you can search for the Texas crash report online.
+All you need is some of the collision’s information, such as the ZIP code, date, and the involved car’s VIN.
 Suppose you have hired an expert personal injury lawyer.
 In that case, they will know exactly how to use even the smallest detail to your advantage in your lawsuit, so be sure to hand over everything you have, even if it’s a short witness statement that seems irrelevant.

 Settling too soon.